 Carpal Tunnel Syndrome develops over time due to sustained periods of activities such as typing or playing a musical instrument.
 Chefs, surgeons, and some athletes can also suffer from carpal tunnel because they use their wrists and hands so much in the scope of their jobs.

-Symptoms of an RSI in the wrist may include decreased dexterity, loss of feeling in the hands, chronic pain, and reduced strength, such as a diminished ability to grasp things.
-Treatments depend on how severe the condition is.
-If the symptoms are mild, treatment may consist of simple things, such as a period of rest in which the activity is not performed, physical therapy, massage, use of a wrist splint, and/or anti-inflammatory medication.
+Symptoms of an RSI in the wrist may include decreased dexterity, loss of feeling in the hands, chronic pain, and reduced strength causing as a diminished ability to grasp things.
+Treatments depend on the severity of the condition.
+If the symptoms are mild, treatment may consist of simple things, such as a period of rest in which the activity is not performed, physical therapy, massage, use of a wrist splint, or anti-inflammatory medication.

-If you suspect that you have wrist tendonitis that's been caused by your job duties, make sure you report it to your employer as soon as you begin to experience symptoms.
+If you suspect that you have wrist tendonitis that's been caused by your job, make sure you report it to your employer as soon as you begin to experience symptoms.
 If caught early, tendonitis can resolve with minimal treatment.
-Your employer may be able to make changes to your work station to lessen the burden on your wrists -- in some cases is may be as simple as adding wrist rests to your computer keyboard.
+Your employer may be able to make changes to your work station to lessen the burden on your wrists—in some cases it may be as simple as adding wrist rests to your computer keyboard.

-Whether through Worker's Comp or litigation, you can seek to recover any lost earnings that resulted from the injury, including missed time for recovery or doctor's appointments.
+Whether through the workers' comp system or litigation, you can seek to recover any lost earnings that resulted from the injury, including missed time for recovery or doctors' appointments.
 You can also seek to recover medical expenses that were related to your wrist tendonitis.
-If your employer could have accommodated you to alleviate the injury but did not do so, you may be entitled to seek other damages as well.
+If your employer could have accommodated you to alleviate the injury but failed to do so, you may be entitled other damages as well.

-If you're not sure how best to proceed, talk to a workers compensation attorney.
-You should be able to consult an attorney at no cost, to better understand your legal options.
+If you're not sure how best to proceed, book a free consultation with a workers' compensation attorney to better understand your legal options.